Code-Institute-Submissions/latinmix-fitness/README.md

 - Users will also be presented with option to register for the business newsletter.
 - On mobile the options will be displayed in block (vertically).
 - On table and desktop, two options will be displayed in line (horizontaly).
-- Studio address and map will be displayed under "Contact Us Directly" option.

 ### Existing Features *// to complete during implementation*
 - **Navigation Bar** feature: on the left side, there is the **Header Logo** linking back to the **Home** page.